Prospects for Probing Sub-GeV Leptophilic Dark Matter with the Future VLAST: Sub-GeV DM interactions and their constraints

-\item \underline{$N_{\rm eff}$ constraint}\\ A light mediator may contribute to the relativistic degrees of freedom $N_{\rm eff}$.
-We incorporate this effect by implementing a half Gaussian likelihood with a $95\%$ confidence level upper limit $\Delta N_{\rm eff}< 0.17$~\cite{Planck:2018vyg}.
+\item \underline{$N_{\rm eff}$}\\ A light mediator may contribute to the relativistic degrees of freedom $N_{\rm eff}$.
+We incorporate this effect by implementing a half Gaussian likelihood function with a $95\%$ confidence level upper limit $\Delta N_{\rm eff}< 0.17$~\cite{Planck:2018vyg}.
 This constraint effectively rules out the parameter space where both $m_{\rm MED}$ and $m_{\rm DM}$ are below a few MeV.

-\item \underline{BBN}\\ Mediator decay into SM particles may disrupt BBN history.
-However, in this work, we assume the mediator decays only into leptons.
-To avoid violating BBN constraints, we impose the conservative condition $\tau_{\text{MED}} \le 10^5 \, \text{s}$~\cite{Krnjaic:2015mbs}.
+\item \underline{BBN}\\ Mediator decay into SM particles may disrupt BBN thermal history.
+In this work, we assume the mediator decays only into leptons.
+To secure a successful BBN thermal history, we impose the conservative condition $\tau_{\text{MED}} \le 10^5 \, \text{s}$~\cite{Krnjaic:2015mbs}.

 \item \underline{Mediator production}\\ For mediator particles in the MeV to GeV mass range, the most sensitive beam-dump experiments for detecting leptonphilic mediator production are NA64~\cite{2502.04053, 2409.10128}, Belle II~\cite{2403.02841}, and BABAR~\cite{1606.03501}.
 However, both theoretical models and experimental constraints are categorized based on electronphilic and muonphilic mediators.
-Since each experiment aims different mediator types and employs distinct analysis methods, we apply conditional cuts rather than likelihoods, ensuring consistency with their respective predictions and measurements.
+Since each experiment aims at different mediator types and employs distinct analysis methods, we apply conditional cuts to ensure consistency with their respective predictions and measurements.

 For $m_{\rm MED}$ between $1\mev$ to $100\mev$, NA64$e$~\cite{2502.04053} searches for the bremsstrahlung process $e^\pm N \to {\rm MED}~e^\pm N$, where the mediator decays invisibly into DM pairs.
 Similarly, NA64$\mu$~\cite{2409.10128} probes mediator bremsstrahlung using a $\mu$ beam.
 These experiments are sensitive to our parameter space when the mediator decays invisibly, i.e., $2 m_{\rm DM} < m_{\rm MED}$.
 While they assume a 100\% branching ratio for invisible decays, this can vary in our parameter space.